pragyaai/ndna/_llm/adversarial-attack.md

 {% include ndna-title.liquid title="VIRAL: Adversarial Attacks as Semantic Infections in the Neural DNA of Language Models" %}

-> ***Large Language Models (LLMs)** are increasingly susceptible to **adversarial prompts**—crafted inputs that bypass alignment constraints while inducing unsafe, policy-violating behavior.
-In this work, we introduce a novel conceptual and computational lens: **VIRAL**—*Adversarial Attacks as Semantic Infections in the Neural DNA of Language Models*.
-Rather than viewing these attacks as input-level corruptions, we reframe them as instances of **latent semantic infection**—perturbations that hijack the model's internal belief trajectories across layers, encoded in its **neural DNA (nDNA)**.*

 ## Abstract

 **Large Language Models (LLMs)** are increasingly susceptible to *adversarial prompts*—crafted inputs that bypass alignment constraints while inducing unsafe, policy-violating behavior.
 In this work, we introduce a novel conceptual and computational lens: **VIRAL**—*Adversarial Attacks as Semantic Infections in the Neural DNA of Language Models*.
 Rather than viewing these attacks as input-level corruptions, we reframe them as instances of *latent semantic infection*—perturbations that hijack the model's internal belief trajectories across layers, encoded in its *neural DNA (nDNA)*.